Skip to Content

 Access

 The Carr Farm is divided by the county-maintained dirt Carr Road.
 The section north of this road is referred to as “North Carr” and boasts extensive frontage on Carr Road.
 Additionally, it has a graded and asphalt-milled road that runs through the center of the orchards and hardwood forest.
 The section south of Carr Road is known as “South Carr.”
-This area includes a 16-inch irrigation well established in 2008 with substantial renovation in 2021, and has frontage on Carr Road as well as approximately 700 feet of frontage on East Flournoy Road.
+This area includes the 16-inch irrigation well established in 2008 with substantial renovation in 2021, and has frontage on Carr Road as well as approximately 700 feet of frontage on East Flournoy Road.
 The road frontage can be seen on the topo map below.

 Property Description